the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Another performance relevant topic, that is often mentioned, are the implications of using arrow functions in event handlers.
 For instance, the `onClick` handler for the `onDismiss()` method is wrapping the method in another arrow function to be able to pass the item identifier.
-So every time the `render()` method runs, the handler instantiates the higher order arrow function.
+So every time the `render()` method runs, the handler instantiates the higher-order arrow function.
 It *can* have an impact on your application performance, but in most cases you will not notice it.
 Imagine you have a huge table of data with 1000 items and each row or column has such an arrow function in an event handler.
 Then it is worth to think about the performance implications and therefore you could implement a dedicated Button component to bind the method in the constructor.
 But before that happens it is premature optimization.
 It is more valuable to focus on learning React itself.

 ### Exercises: